 The American Veterinary Medical Association estimates that there are 77 million pet dogs in the U.S. Currently, DCM impacts less than 1% of U.S. dogs, with .000007% being possibly related to diet and and others possibly caused by genetic predispositions.
-Between January 1, 2014 and April 30, 2019, the FDA received 524 reports of DCM (515 canine reports, 9 feline reports).
-Among all the cases reported to the FDA over the last five years, the majority of impacted dogs belonged to breeds genetically predisposed to DCM, a disease that was first discovered in the 1980s before grain free diets were available for pets.
-Additionally, the DCM cases reported to the FDA included dogs who ate both grain and grain free diets.
+Between January 1, 2014 and April 30, 2019, the FDA received 524 reports of DCM (515 canine reports, 9 feline reports) from both veterinarians and consumers.
+Of these 524 reports, the FDA itself investigated 394 cases, out of which only 208 dogs were actually diagnosed with DCM.

 Taurine levels can be boosted simply by adding (or increasing) meat-based protein in your pet’s diet.
 Any type of raw meat will do as long as it’s fresh and good quality.
+Sardines and Capelin are particularly high in taurine.
 Adding freeze-dried, dry-roasted and air-dried meats can also boost taurine levels.
 Meats can also be lightly cooked; however, high-heat cooking can damage taurine.

 Is pet food regulated?

 Both the FDA and the Association of American Feed Control Officials (AAFCO) regulate the sale, distribution and nutrient requirement levels for pet food.
 All pet foods sold at Petagogy are AAFCO certified.